Sumo Logic ahead of the packRead article

 IT: Teams use machine data analytics to monitor and scale resources, troubleshoot performance and access issues, and minimize downtime, among other technical applications.

 DevOps: Log and machine data analytics services that use predictive algorithms, and can be seamlessly integrated with a host of DevOps tools, can improve continuous integration and continuous deployment processes.
 Analytics tools enable teams to understand error rates, failures, and other information in massive amounts of log and machine data.

 Security: Machine data analytics is well-suited to security tasks.
 Advanced analytics and machine learning can help improve threat detection models.
-Analysts are able to monitor systems in real time to identify issues, problems, and attacks before they impact customers, services, and revenue.
+Analysts can monitor systems in real-time to identify issues, problems, and attacks before they impact customers, services, and revenue.

 Challenges with machine data analytics

 The biggest problem with harnessing machine data is the sheer volume of data being generated.
 Raw machine data contains billions, if not trillions, of log and metric data points and is increasing in quantity at an exponential rate.
 The volume and velocity of this data growth can be difficult for single-tenant analytics solutions to handle.

 Additionally, machine data can come in a variety of formats and can be structured, unstructured, or semi-structured.
 Only some solutions on the market are equipped to handle the variety of data formats efficiently.
 To make the most out of a machine data analytics platform, customers should look for providers who offer a data lake to streamline and centralize ingestion across log sources and formats.